Sonar

 What is Sonar?

 Sonar is a multi-agent AI workspace for sales teams.
-A rep uploads a recorded sales call; ~20 seconds later they have prospect research, structured call analysis, a recommended next step, and a follow-up email draft with citations linking each claim back to a specific transcript segment.
+A rep uploads a recorded sales call; about twenty seconds later they have prospect research, a structured call analysis, a recommended next step, and a follow-up email draft with citations linking each claim back to a specific transcript segment.

 How does Sonar's multi-agent orchestration work?

-Four sequential agent nodes — research, analysis, strategy, writer — each returning structured output through Anthropic tool use with Zod schemas.
+A five-node run — transcription, then four Claude agent nodes for research, analysis, strategy, and writer — each returning structured output through Anthropic tool use with Zod schemas.
 Every step writes an AgentRunStep row to Postgres; the run pauses at AWAITING_APPROVAL after the writer step for human review.
-The writer can be regenerated with reviewer feedback without re-running upstream nodes.
+The writer can be regenerated with reviewer feedback without re-running the upstream nodes.

 Why does Sonar use Anthropic prompt caching?